TimSmith714/Remote-MC-Control/README.md

 Important Credits
 I learnt how to create the two programs and have them talk to each other with this very useful tutorial at http://ilab.cs.byu.edu/python/socket/echoserver.html from  Brigham Young University
-It wouldn't have happened so quickly without the PyUserInput project https://github.com/SavinaRoja/PyUserInput I'm merely standing on the shoulders of giants
+It wouldn't have happened so quickly without the PyUserInput project https://github.com/SavinaRoja/PyUserInput I used Pycharm http://www.jetbrains.com/pycharm/ as my IDE for this project.
+I'm merely standing on the shoulders of giants